-The Contractor shall submit a Traffic Management Plan in accordance with the document, Rule on Work Zone Safety and Mobility: Implementation, Maintenance, and Safety Guidelines.
-The Contractor may utilize all components of the Transportation Management Plan prepared and provided by the Department for SC 41.
-If the Contractor intends to utilize this TMP prepared and provided by the Department in Attachment B, the Contractor shall submit a statement in writing to the RCE confirming the Contractor's intention to utilize the provided TMP.
+The Contractor shall submit a Traffic Management Plan for each location of work in accordance with the document, Rule on Work Zone Safety and Mobility: Implementation, Maintenance, and Safety Guidelines.
+The Contractor may utilize the detour prepared and provided by the Department for S-50 in Attachment B. The CONRACTOR shall submit all required components of the TMPs prepared by the Contractor for review by the Department and must receive approval before any construction activities can begin at all project locations.